Hanging Stones, Ilkley Moor, West Yorkshire

 Creag na Cailleach, Killin

 The hill guards the entrance to the legendary Glen Lochay (Valley of the Black Goddess).
 There are many ways to climb her, but my first venture here took me up the waterfalls and steepish burn of Allt na Ceardaich.
-Once on the level, I found myself surrounded by that amphitheatre I mentioned, from which – on my first visit – I took up the sheer face of this great mountain. (to be honest it’s nowt special if you’re into mountaineering and stuff) From the tops you’ve got a damn good view all round.
+Once on the level, I found myself surrounded by that amphitheatre I mentioned, from where – on my first visit – I took up the sheer face of this great mountain. (to be honest it’s nowt special if you’re into mountaineering) From the tops you’ve got a damn good view all round.
 But respect this old hill, as danger awakens to idiots who would think themselves champions.

 Folklore